Costa Rica Solo Travel

 You can hike in the rainforest, go snorkeling and scuba diving, or simply lounge on the beach.
 For those looking for a bit of adventure, you can try zip lining and walking along hanging bridges.
 The country is also a great place to go birdwatching and enjoy the wildlife.
 You can see hummingbirds, toucans, monkeys, and sloths in the forests and mountains.

-See also Best Places to Solo Travel
+See also Solo Travel Companies

 Located just an hour inland from Quepos on the Central Pacific coast, Santa Juana Lodge is a rural mountain adventure that will give you a true taste of Costa Rica.
 The lodge offers five open-air rustic ecolodges with amazing views of the surrounding rainforest and the Pacific ocean.
 It is also committed to sustainability and community-based tourism.
 The net proceeds from the hotel’s signature adventure tours go to local communities and environmental based projects.